OpenLiberty/docs/README.md

 7. Submit your doc for technical, strategist, peer, and editorial reviews.

-   Reviewers should leave comments in the git issue for the doc.
+   Reviewers can leave comments in the git issue for the doc.
 Make sure to respond to their comments in the issue and document how the concerns that they raised have been addressed.
 When the reviewer is satisfied with the draft, they can sign off by commenting their approval and adding the appropriate label to the Git issue:`technical reviewed`, `peer reviewed`, `strategist reviewed`, or `editorial reviewed`.
 Make sure to keep the Git "Pipelines" status updated in the issue to reflect the stage of review that the doc is ready for or undergoing.

    _If the doc is a task_, it must be tested so that the steps are verified.
 Add the `requires doc testing` label to the issue.
 Coordinate testing with the technical reviewer and ask the tester to comment their approval in the issue and add the `doc tested` label when the steps have been verified.